Considering lensing effect on gravitational wave signals from black holes in mass gap: Abstract

 \section{Abstract}

 The pair-instability supernova (PISN) mechanism predicts a mass gap in the black hole population, where no stellar-origin black holes are expected to form.
-However, the binary black hole merger events GW190521 and GW231123 appear unusual, as current analyses place their component masses within the PISN mass gap.
-In this work, we investigate the relationship between different lensing magnifications and the inferred source-frame black hole masses for these two events.
-If the gravitational wave source is lensed, neglecting lensing effect can bias the inferred luminosity distance and hence the redshift, leading to an underestimation of the luminosity distance and consequently an overestimation of the source-frame masses, potentially placing them in the mass-gap region.
-For the two events in mass gap, when adopting a lower bound of $60 M_{\odot}$ for the mass gap, the minimum magnifications required to shift the inferred source-frame masses below this gap boundary are found to be $\mu=12.2$ for GW190521 and $\mu=320.1$ for GW231123, corresponding to lensing-corrected luminosity distances of $11155\, \mathrm{Mpc}$ and $15207\, \mathrm{Mpc}$, respectively.
-These results provide a quantitative reference for assessing the lensing hypothesis as a possible explanation for the existence of black holes in the PISN mass gap.
+However, several binary black hole (BBH) merger events exhibit component masses that appear to lie within the PISN mass gap.
+If a gravitational-wave (GW) source is lensed, neglecting lensing effects leads to an underestimation of the luminosity distance and hence the redshift, resulting in an overestimation of the source-frame masses and potentially placing them within the mass-gap region.
+In this work, we analyze two representative events, GW190521 and GW231123.
+We establish a direct mapping between the lensing magnification and the fraction of posterior samples with source-frame masses below the mass-gap boundary.
+Adopting a lower bound of $65\,M_{\odot}$, we find that the magnifications required for $90\%$ of the posterior samples to fall below this boundary are $\mu=444$ for GW231123 and $\mu=39$ for GW190521.
+At these magnifications, the corresponding source-frame masses of the primary black hole are $52^{+10}_{-10}\,M_{\odot}$ and $42^{+19}_{-14}\,M_{\odot}$, with lensed source redshifts of $2.3^{+0.8}_{-0.5}$ and $2.7^{+1.5}_{-1.2}$, respectively.
+These results provide a quantitative framework for assessing the lensing hypothesis as a possible explanation for BBH mergers observed within the PISN mass gap, and highlight that the extreme magnifications required for GW231123 may challenge the astrophysical plausibility of simple strong-lensing interpretations.